brentvollebregt/monopoly-money/README.md

 This application was designed to have the server deployed on Heroku (with the client) and a separate client on GitHub Pages.

 - When deploying with Heroku, make sure to set `NPM_CONFIG_PRODUCTION` to `false` in config vars otherwise packages will not be installed correctly.
-- The client deployment can be found in [main.yml](./.github/workflows/main.yml)
+- The client deployment workflow can be found in [main.yml](./.github/workflows/main.yml).

 ## 🚧 TODO